ncatlab/nlab-content/pages/3/5/3/8/8353/content.md

 Many types in type theory, such as [[function types]], [[product types]], [[coproduct types]], [[booleans type]], [[natural numbers type]], [[integers]], et cetera, are defined in both ways, by universal properties and by equality with another type.

-## Rules for definitions
+## Rules for definitions and single assignment operators

-One way that definitions of types and of terms could be formalized is by the use of [[equality]] with another term or type.
+One way that definitions of types and of terms could be formalized inside the type theory is by the use of [[equality]] with another term or type.
 More specifically, every definition of a symbol $A$ comes with a **formation rule** for the symbol which states that it is a type or an **introduction rule** for the symbol which states that it is a term of a type, and a **definition rule** that the term or type $A$ is equal to some existing term or type $B$.
-The equality used in the definition rule is called **definitional equality**.
+The equality used in the definition rule is called **[[definitional equality]]**.

 As documented in the article on [[equality]], there are three notions of equality used in type theory: judgmental equality, propositional equality, and typal equality.
 All three notions of equality could be used in the definition rule.
 In [[Martin-Löf type theory]] and [[cubical type theory]], symbols and abbreviations are defined using judgmental equality.
 In [[ZFC]] and [[ETCS]], they are defined using propositional equality, and in [[objective type theories]], they are defined using typal equality.